Data Levels and Measurement

-A nominal variable is one in which numbers only labels are used, even if we assign numbers to those labels.
-For example, if we want to categorize male and female respondents, we could use a number of 1 for male, and 2 for female, but 1 and 2 in this case do not represent any order or distance.
+A nominal variable is one in which values serve only as labels, even if those values are numbers.
+For example, if we want to categorize male and female respondents, we could use a number of 1 for male, and 2 for female.
+However, the values of 1 and 2 in this case do not represent any meaningful order or carry any mathematical meaning.
 They are simply used as labels.
-We can use a nominal scale to show the categories of a variable as a numeric value.
-Nominal data cannot be used to perform many statistical computations such as mean and standard deviation, because such statistics do not have any meaning when used with nominal scale variables.
+Nominal data cannot be used to perform many statistical computations, such as mean and standard deviation, because such statistics do not have any meaning when used with nominal variables.

-However, nominal scale variables can be used to do cross tabulations.
-The chi-square test can be performed on a cross-tabulation of nominal scale data.
+However, nominal variables can be used to do cross tabulations.
+The chi-square test can be performed on a cross-tabulation of nominal data.